cesar-douady/open-lmake/doc/src/execution.md

 This may include erasing a file that has no associated production rule.
 Unless a file is a dep of no job, open-lmake may rebuild it at any time, even when not strictly necessary.

-In the case open-lmake determines that a file may have actually been written manually outside its control, it fears to overwrite a valuable user-generated content.
+In the case open-lmake determines that a file may have actually been written manually outside its control, it prevents overwriting a potentially valuable user-generated content.
 In that case, open-lmake quarantines the file under the [LMAKE/quarantine](meta_data.html#:~:text=LMAKE%2Fquarantine) dir with its original name.
 This quarantine mechanism, which is not necessary for open-lmake processing but is a facility for the user, is best effort.
-There are cases where open-lmake cannot anticipate such an overwrite.
+There are cases where open-lmake cannot anticipate such an overwrite (for example if a job writes to a target while it dit not during the previous run, open-lmake could not anticipate this would occur).

+A typical case is when source files are auto-generated.
+The user may mistakenly fix the generated file, thinking they are fixing a source.
+In that case, open-lmake will detect this case and regenerate this file so as to ensure reproducibility, thus potentially overwriting valuable content.

 ## tmp dir

 The physical dir is:

-- If `$TMPDIR` is set to empty, there is no tmp dir.
+- If `$TMPDIR` is set to an empty string, there is no tmp dir.
 - If open-lmake is supposed to keep this dir after job execution, it is a dir under `LMAKE/tmp`, determined by open-lmake (its precise value is reported by `lshow -i`).
 - Else if `$TMPDIR` is specified in the environment of the job, it is used.
 Note that it need not be unique as open-lmake will create a unique sub-dir within it.
 - Else, a dir determined by open-lmake lying in the `LMAKE` dir.